dnanexus/dxCompiler/README.md

 * WDL: draft-2, 1.0, and 1.1
 * CWL: 1.2

 Support for WDL 2.0 (aka 'development') is under active development and not yet production-ready.
-CWL 1.0 and 1.1 are not supported but can be upgraded to 1.2 to be compiled (see )
+CWL 1.0 and 1.1 are not supported but can be upgraded to 1.2 to be compiled (see [Preprocess CWL workflow](#preprocess-cwl-workflow))

 ## Setup